Yimulimuli and the dragon

 and other wonderful tales of Senegal

 It is night in Lower Casamance, by the light of the bonfire some words are heard in Diola: "I am going to tell a story."
-"We're listening to you," those who know respond in chorus. gather around the fire.
-Y stories begin to sound about dragons, pythons and baobabs, about mermaids.
+"We're listening to you," those who know respond in chorus, gathering around the fire.
+And stories about dragons, pythons and baobabs, about mermaids are told.

 This book brings together 7 wonderful stories that we have chosen from a lot of stories told in the night of Senegal in their mother tongue.

-We leave you the story the mermaid daughter (p.
-37 of our book) told by the Diatta family in the language say goodbye, in the city of Boukout by Fina Hernández Gordillo.
+We leave you the story of The mermaid daughter (p.
+37 of our book) told by the Diatta family in the language, of the city of Boukout by Fina Hernández Gordillo.

 Written by Ana C. Herreros

 Reviews from TeleElx and from the digital newspaper Voces de Cuenca

 The literary section within TeleElx dedicates a few words to the book, where it is defined as "wonderful", both for its content and for its editorial purposes focused on some much-needed human values.
 The same review is also collected by the digital newspaper Voces de Cuenca.

 She was born in León and her grandmother kept quiet stories.
 So she soon learned to listen to the silence and to love those who have no voice, those who don't tell tales.

 So much so that, years later and already an emigrant in Madrid, she began to write a doctoral thesis on the literature of those who neither write nor read.
 And so, researching the oral tradition, she ended up in 1992 with oral narration.
 And she began to tell, and for more than twenty years, she has not been silent.
 Then her voice filled with ink and she began to write.
 She has been translated into Catalan, French and Mexican.
 She has made an autistic man speak, a princess sit down to listen to her lecture and 16 6-month-old babies preferred listening to her stories to taking a bottle.
 Oh, if her grandmother raised her head...